A baby becomes a toddler, becomes a child, and then they’re on the verge of puberty— and then deodorant becomes a MUST!

 6. Work on All Other Aspects of Body Hygiene

 Are they regularly brushing their teeth (with toothpaste), are they putting on deodorant regularly, are they washing behind their ears.

 Having noticed a change in your child’s smell might be a good time to start talking about body changes and puberty.
 It can be a good segue into a potentially awkward topic.

-There are natural, gentle alternatives to body sprays and strong antiperspirants.
+There are natural, gentle alternatives to body spray, deodorant and strong antiperspirant.
 Coconut oil, bicarbonate soda with essential oils, crystals, sprays made from hydrosols and herbal waters are on the market.
-Some parents embrace the idea of their child learning to use these products!
+Some parents embrace the idea of their children learning to use these products!

 For middle-school or older children, wearing deodorant is a right of passage.
 Owning the right deodorant may play a part in their position in the school hierarchy (stranger things have happened) so don’t dismiss this if your child raises the issue with you.
 The currency of the schoolyard is variable and quaint but helping your child to navigate it and to negotiate with you around this issue is also a part of growing up.

-Be prepared for you to feel emotions about this grief, excitement, frustration and many other shades of emotions come with watching our children grow up.
+Be prepared for you to feel emotions about this grief, excitement, frustration and many other shades of emotions that come with watching our children grow up.
 Some milestones of parenting are huge and easily measured but others, like the gentle transition of child into teenage, can catch you by surprise.